s0rl0v/weather-k8s/README.md

 # ArgoCD configurations repo

-This repository contains all the manifests for kubernetes cluster, bootstrap and application.
+This repository contains manifests to boostrap kubernetes cluster with self-managing ArgoCD as well as with AWS Load Balancer controller, External Secrets, ArgoCD image uploader.
+Weather-app deployment also happens there.

+`apps-registry` directory contains ArgoCD apps, other respective folders contain configurations for the apps deployment.

+Kustomization manifests are used to compose the desired configuration.

 # Usage